fr-ser/grafana-sqlite-datasource/docs/examples.md

 ### Dealing with "missing readings"

 Sometimes there are no readings for a time frame but we still want to display this time frame.
 In such cases we need to "fill the gaps" of missing readings.
-They can be filled with `NULL` values or a reasonable default (such as `0`)
+They can be filled with `NULL` values.

 ```sql
 SELECT $__unixEpochGroupSeconds(time, 500, NULL) as window, avg(value)